uvotguy/AddZoomMetadata/README.md

 ## Getting Started

 This project was created in response to a request by Faculty and Staff at Penn State University.
-Some users have a large number of *Kaltura* content and they were having trouble finding their course material.
+Some  have a large amount of *Kaltura* content, and they were having trouble finding their course material.
 Most faculty members use *Zoom* for remote course delivery, and the *Zoom* integration automatically uploads recordings to our *Kaltura* instance.
 The integration software adds the recordings to a category called "Zoom Recordings".
 The *Kaltura* search mechanism **does not** search the *category* field for entries, so there is no built-in way to search for them.

 Here's what we did to help end users find their *Zoom* recordings.

-We created a custom metadata schema to capture the following information:  Content Usage, Creative Commons License, and Open Educational Resources flag.  *Content Usage* is a multi-select field with items like "Personal Use", "Course Material", "Zoom Recording", and some others.
+We created a custom metadata schema to capture the following information:  Usage, Creative Commons License, and Open Educational Resources flag.  *Usage* is a multi-select field with items like "Personal Use", "Course Material", "Zoom Recording", and some others.
 Users can select all that apply.
 The schema sets each field as `<searchable>true</searchable>`, so a filter group is added to the MediaSpace "Filters" selection.

 The next step is to add this metadata to all *Zoom* recordings in our repository.
 The program, *AddZoomMetadata*, adds a "zoom" tag and "Zoom Recording" metadata field.
 We ran the program against our entire repository, then we created a daily task to add metadata to newly created *Zoom* recordings.